Different Types of Psychology Degrees and the Jobs Within Psychology

 Many times, when someone is released from jail or prison, they are still under court-ordered conditions regarding their behavior.
 It falls to probation and parole officers to provide that supervision.

 In this role, you would interview probationers and parolees — as well as their family, friends and associates — to evaluate if they are abiding by their parole or probation conditions and determine what resources are likely to help them successfully reintegrate into society.
 Generally speaking, probation officers work with people who have been placed on probation rather than sent to prison.
-Parole officers work with people who have been released from prison, BLS reports.
+Parole officers work with people who have been released from prison, BLS reported.

 Correctional treatment officers, or specialists, help probationers and parolees build and stick to rehabilitation plans.
 They can evaluate clients using psychological tests and learning about their personal and work history, help them find substance abuse or mental health treatment if needed and help them find jobs and housing, BLS said.